A Message for dHL Experts

-Teachers will search the Digital Human Library for Experts (you!) like they would search for books in a library.
-Once a teacher has found the right expert (you!), s/he will contact you via email or through your website as indicated in your profile.
+Teachers will search Digital Human Library for Experts (you!) like they would search for books in a library.
+Once a teacher has found the right Expert, s/he will contact you using email, our booking form, or as indicated in your profile.
 Teachers have been asked to include the following information in their introductory emails:

-- school, grade taught, age and number of students in the class
+- school, grade taught, and number of students in the class

 - curriculum subject area

-- distance learning topic and learning goals (What they want their students to learn from you)
+- program request and learning goals (What they want their students to learn from you)

-Teachers understand that many dHL Experts are volunteering their time to support them in their classrooms, and they realize that you may not always be available.
+Teachers understand that many dHL Experts are volunteering their time to connect with students, and they realize that Experts may not always be available.
 Teachers know that it is their responsibility to help prepare you for the distance learning program.
-The BIG idea is not only to connect teachers and students with the right experts, but to make these distance learning programs as engaging as possible.
+The BIG idea is not only to connect teachers and students with the right experts, but to make these video conferencing programs as engaging and interactive as possible.
 Please refer to the dHL Expert Checklist to help you get started!

 Ways to Engage Students

-This may be understood, but the more you can engage the students (your audience) the better.
-Here are some suggestions you can discuss with the classroom teacher to make your virtual visit as engaging as possible.
+This may be understood, but the more you can engage students (your audience) the better.
+Here are some suggestions you can discuss with the classroom teacher to make your video conferencing program as engaging as possible.
 See Ways to Engage Students.

 dHL Expert Introductions